 - White patches in the mouth

-Latent syphilis can last for years, but ultimately will lead to Tertiary Syphilis.
-This has extreme complications and can have lasting damage.
+Latent syphilis can last for years, but ultimately will lead to 'tertiary syphilis'.
+This can have serious complications and can cause lasting damage.
 Symptoms include:

 - Heart Problems

 - Dementia-like symptoms

 Syphilis is treatable at every stage, though the effects of tertiary syphilis can be permanent, so it is better to test regularly and get treatment if you do get a positive result for syphilis.